blurrycontour/zuul-gerrit/doc/source/config/job.rst

          then Zuul will not run any jobs and report an error.
 A *soft* dependency will simply be ignored if the dependent job is not run.

+      Supports override control.
+The default is ``!override``: values are overridden.

    .. attr:: allowed-projects